tungduonghgg123/VIB-Hackathon/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![Alt Text](https://media.giphy.com/media/dHfybfdTqLauqJxWN2/giphy.gif)|  ![Alt Text](https://media.giphy.com/media/KZSnD9FDJcF3CT8xqM/giphy.gif)| ![Alt Text](https://media.giphy.com/media/v3cpFbHzWSuogvSiMW/giphy.gif)| ![Alt Text](https://media.giphy.com/media/toGSjwLDzFeYeIU0dC/giphy.gif)

+## Architecture
+This project takes advantage of the MVVM model.
+Though for the sake of an adhoc release, these are components (and its related components) are applied this model: Quiz, Overview, Dashboard; the others are partly applied.
+More detail on this model is presented on the team's slides.

 ## Installation
 Preresquisite: Please make sure you have set up the environment to run a react-native project: [How to set up environment](https://reactnative.dev/docs/environment-setup)